debruine/bfrr/README.md

 summary(rr)
 ```

-The likelihood of your data under the theoretical distribution HN(0,
+The likelihood of your data under the theoretical distribution N(0,
 0.25) is 0.16.
 The likelihood of your data under the null distribution
 T(49) is 0.01.
 The Bayes Factor is 20.6; this test finds evidence for H1
 with a criterion of 6.
-The region of theoretical SDs that give the same
+The region of theoretical model parameters that
-conclusion is RR = \[0.10, 1.00\].
+give the same conclusion is `HN([-0.2, 0.9], 0.25); HN(0, [0.1, 2])`.

 Use `plot(rr)` to view a plot of your data.